witnet/witnet-solidity-bridge/README.md

 ## Known limitations:

 - `BlockRelay` is centralized at the moment (only the deployer of the contract is able to push blocks).
 In the future incentives will be established to decentralize block header reporting.
+- `NewBlockRelay`:

-- `NewBlockRelay`: The ABS for an epoch can finalize a block and previous epochs blocks if the consensus was not achieved even if they were not part of the ABS at that moment.
-At the moment, it is only allowed to propose blocks for one epoch before the current epoch in Witnet.
+      - The ABS for an epoch can finalize a block and previous epochs blocks if the consensus was not achieved even if they were not part of the ABS at that moment.
+      - At the moment, it is only allowed to propose blocks for one epoch before the current epoch in Witnet.
+      - `proposeBlock` can be called more than once.

 ## Usage